-4.2 PLANNING AND OPERATIONAL 'LEAST-IMPACT' FORESTRY PRACTICES
+5.5.
+PLANNING AND OPERATIONAL 'LEAST-IMPACT' FORESTRY PRACTICES

 Mistik conducts its forest-use activities within the context of ecosystem-based management.
 A primary tenet of ecosystem-based management is that because the naturally existing flora and fauna have adapted and thrived within the prevailing natural biotic and abiotic disturbance regimes of the local environment, forestry impacts should as closely as possible emulate the prevailing natural disturbance regimes.
-The primary natural agent of disturbance in the boreal forest is fire (Figure A-1 and Table A-5).
+The primary natural agent of disturbance in the boreal forest is fire (Figure 15).
 The extent of wildfire over the last sixty years on the Mistik FMP area has been highly variable and extensive.

-Figure A-1: Area burned on the Mistik FMP area
+Figure 15: Area burned on the Mistik FMP area

-Where possible, Mistik plans harvest areas as disturbance events utilizing a 'one-pass' system.
+Where possible, Mistik plans harvest areas as disturbance events utilizing a 'one-pass' system (harvest events).
 A diversity of harvest block sizes is planned.
 Natural (irregular) boundaries are used to define the perimeter of harvest areas.
 Mistik attempts to maintain vertical structure and immature canopies in a natural MOSAIC harvest pattern.
 By implementing these techniques, Mistik is attempting to emulate the natural, fire-origin patterns and habitats found in the boreal forest landscape.